8Azeryu/SQL-octave-winemagazine/README.md

 >Raw CSV/: Contains raw CSV files forming the foundational dataset.

 >Analysed CSV/: Stores CSV files resulting from the applied queries, representing the analyzed data.

->README.md: Documentation offering insights into the repository, data sources, query execution instructions.

->Dataset: The raw dataset used for this analysis is not available in the 'Raw CSV' folder, only a preview.
-You can download the full data from .xlsx file in main.

 ## How to Use
 1. Clone the repository to your local machine.